 If you already have a NDIS plan

-When it is time for your plan review, you can discuss your need for these supports and they will be included in your plan if they are reasonable and necessary.
+When it is time for your plan reassessment, you can discuss your need for these supports and they will be included in your plan if they are reasonable and necessary.

 The NDIA has designed some case studies to provide general information about how decisions will be made related to disability-related health supports: